daizoru/node-evolve/README.md

 node-evolve
 ===========

-A library for mutation Javascript functions - BETA
+A library for evolving Javascript functions * UNRELEASED *

 ## Summary